Northwest University, Kano

-Northwest University (formerly Yusuf Maitama Sule University, Kano), is a Nigerian public university owned by the Kano State Government.
-It has two campuses: City Campus located in Kano, and the main campus located along General Buhari Way Kofar Ruwa Kano.
+Northwest University (formerly Yusuf Maitama Sule University, Kano) is a Nigerian public university owned by the Kano State Government.
+It has two campuses: City Campus located in Kano City, and the main campus located along General Buhari Way, Kofar Ruwa.

 In 2017, the university initially renamed Yusuf Maitama Sule University as a tribute to Maitama Sule, the influential 20th-century Kano politician, was later renamed back to its original name, Northwest University, Kano.

 History

 Kano State Governor Rabiu Kwankwaso set up a technical committee to establish the second Public University in Kano State, after the Kano University of Science and Technology.

 The committee included Hafiz Abubakar, Muhammad Yahuza Bello, Fatima Batul Mukhtar, Bayero University Kano and Umar Garba.
 The committee submitted their report to Kwankwaso, who submitted it to the Kano State House of Assembly for their approval.
 After they passed the bill, the National Universities Commission was contacted for final approval.